ucll-programming/course-material/exercises/objects/explanation-classes.en.md

 :::

 Here, we defined a *class* named `Box`.
-Note that the class itself is not an box, it merely *describes* what boxes look like.
+Note that the class itself is not a box, it merely *describes* what boxes look like.
 Let's create a box:

 :::code{caption="Python"}